 |1 oz proof||£ 2||99.99%||38.61 x ?? mm|

-The reverse of the Queen's Beasts silver coins shows one of the 10 heraldic beasts that stood guard at the coronation ceremony of the Queen.
-The first coin was released in March 2016.
+One of the 10 heraldic beasts that stood guard at the coronation ceremony of the Queen is depicted on the reverse side of each Queen's Beasts silver coin.
+The first British Queen's Beasts silver coin was released in March 2016.
 It featured the fearsome crowned Lion of England holding a shield emblazoned with the official Arms of the United Kingdom.
 The second coin that came out in November 2016 displayed the Griffin of Edward III.
 The griffin is shown standing on its hind legs and with its wings raised.
 The beast's claws are gripping a shield that bears the insignia of the House of Windsor.
-The 3rd coin of the series was released in March 2017.
+The 3rd coin of the British Silver Queen's Beast Coin Series was released in March 2017.
 It shows the Red Dragon of Wales clutching a shield in its claws.
-The 4th coin of the series was released in September 2017.
+The 4th Queen's Beasts coin was released in September 2017.
 It shows the Unicorn of Scotland leaping over a shield.
 The 5th coin that was issued in February 2018 shows the mighty Black Bull of Clarence on its hind legs rearing above a heraldic shield.
 Jody Clark's initials JC appear again on the reverse underneath each Queen's Beast.
 The name of each beast is engraved on the coins as well along with the coin's weight, silver purity and year of mintage.

-Britain's long history of royal heraldry was the inspiration that led to the creation of the Queen's Beasts coin series.
+Britain's long history of royal heraldry was the inspiration that led to the creation of the British Queen's Beast coins.
 At Queen Elizabeth II's coronation ceremony at Westminster Abbey in 1953, ten sculptures of heraldic beasts (each one 6 feet tall) stood guard.
 The Canadian Museum of History in Quebec is now the home of these sculptures that had been created by the artist James Woodford.
 That same artist had also created stone replicas of the 10 beasts that can still be seen at the Kew Gardens in the UK.

 An earlier generation of heraldic beasts had inspired Woodford to create the Queen's Beasts.
 These were the King’s Beasts of Henry VIII that had been commissioned in 1536 in order to celebrate the King's marriage to Jane Seymour.
 These original sculptures were unfortunately destroyed sometime during the late 17th century.
 However, recreations of them can still be seen at the Hampton Court Palace where they line the moat bridge.

-The brilliant uncirculated version of the silver coins is available in the denominations of 2 oz and 10 oz.
-When the brilliant uncirculated 2 oz Queen's Beasts silver coin was released in 2016, it was the mint’s first ever official 2 oz silver coin.
+The brilliant uncirculated version of the Queen's Beasts silver coins is available in the denominations of 2 oz and 10 oz.
+When the first brilliant uncirculated 2 oz Silver Queen's Beast coin was released in 2016, it was actually the mint’s first ever official 2 oz silver coin.
 The brilliant uncirculated 10 oz coin with the Lion of England was only released in 2017 as a new addition to the series (and the first official bullion 10 oz silver coin of the Royal Mint).
 It differs in diameter and thickness from the 10 oz proof coin that is mentioned in the next paragraph.